guygregory/certrenew/README.md

-## How to use - Running the script
+## How to use - Downloading and running the application
 <!--
 * The script requires that you have Python installed, which can be downloaded [here](https://www.python.org/downloads/)
 * Required modules: [Pandas](https://pandas.pydata.org/), [XlsxWriter](https://xlsxwriter.readthedocs.io/), [Tkinter](https://docs.python.org/3/library/tkinter.html), [Plotly, and Plotly Express](https://plotly.com/python/gantt/)